 Military recruiters for the purpose of federal military recruiting as stated in Public Law 104-206, Section 509(2).

 Lansing Community College will maintain a record of each disclosure of identifiable information from the external individuals or agencies listed above.
-The record will be maintained in the Enrollment Services Office and will include the date, the name and address of the requesting party, the information requested, and the reason for requesting the information.
+The record will be maintained in the Registrar's Office and will include the date, the name and address of the requesting party, the information requested, and the reason for requesting the information.
 The College reserves the right to correct any error made on an academic record or evaluation and will notify the student in writing of any record or evaluation correction.
 Staff of the College are subject to the requirements of the Family Educational Rights and Privacy Act of 1974, as amended.